-I really want to be cleverer about it, but Qwilfish is kind of one of those monsters that’s very clearly just a transposition of a real animal.
+I really want to be cleverer about it, but Qwilfish is one of those monsters that’s very clearly just a transposition of a real animal.
 That’s clearly the comically-round body of an inflated blowfish, with pouty cartoon lips for the real thing’s pouty lips, and angry-eyes because apparently Poison-types are inherently grouchy and antagonistic.

 He does give us a few points of interest, though.
 For one, his lack of fins is a little ridiculous, but it does put him a little bit closer to the other reference he’s probably drawing from.
 That pure, spiky ball-shape with just the rudder – and especially his capacity to Self-Destruct – speaks to a naval mine, cleanly linking an animal to a man-made item as a single concept (which speaks to how much of engineering is inspired by nature).
-His low-impact blue-and-cream color scheme even evoke a seafloor camouflage, mimicking the ocean and its sandy bed.
+His low-impact blue-and-cream color scheme even evokes a seafloor camouflage, mimicking the ocean and its sandy bed.

-That must make it either an herbivore or some manner of trapper-hunter, the latter being a great tie to the manmade-trap note.
+That must make it either an herbivore or some manner of trapper-hunter, the latter being a great tie to modeling itself after a manmade hazard.
 Either way, it’s always a little fun to see Pokémon as a series take a step back, hang a quick lampshade on its own cartoon logic, then keep skipping along while embracing that little bit of silliness.

 I personally like the relatively simple appeal of Qwilfish, but he’s yet another monster who doesn’t especially add a lot to the series aside from checking off a real-life animal.
 With an evolution to breathe some life into him, I could see a real niche for Qwilfish in the series.
 As-is, I feel like he could easily be put into Reserve, if not outright Retired.